DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 -	Databases management
 -	Backend development

-This Project seeks to become the foundations of a deeper automatic taxonomic classification (_i.e._ Suborder, Great Group, Sub Group, etc.) by adding further models.
-Additionally,  data-entries standardization is highly recommended in order to improve the databases quality and reducing the Data Cleaning processes in the future.
+This Project seeks to become the foundations of a deeper automatic taxonomic classification (_i.e._ Suborder, Great Group, Sub Group, etc.) that may be achieved by fitting further models.
+Additionally,  data-entry standardization is highly recommended, in order to improve the databases quality and minimizing __Data Cleaning__ processes in the future.

-The Project is called _CATS_, which stands for __Clasificador Automático Taxonómico de Suelos__ in Spanish, or Automatic Taxonomic Soil Classifier.
+The Project is called ___CATS___, which stands for __Clasificador Automático Taxonómico de Suelos__ in Spanish, or Automatic Taxonomic Soil Classifier.

 ## 2. Model

-In order to perform the taxonomic classification, several models were tested, such as:
+In order to perform the taxonomic classification, several models were fitted, such as:

 -	Random Forests
 -	Multinomial Regressions